roytang/blog/content/post/2020/12/weeknotes-12-13/index.md

 **Gaming**:

-- I managed to finish Batman Arkham Knight!
+- I managed to finish **Batman: Arkham Origins**!
 The main story at least.
 Achievement completion seems unlikely, given the multiplayer achievements, and even some of the single-player ones seem a bit too challenging.
 I was able to enjoy the game despite the graphical issues I encountered early on.
 Lowering the settings helped a lot I think, though things still weren't 100% good.
 I really take to these style of games where there's an open world and you have a lot of things to collect and such.
-- I ordered Fire Emblem Fates for the Switch yesterday!
+- I ordered **Fire Emblem Three Houses** for the Switch yesterday!
 I was also considering Paper Mario Origami King, but that had some mixed reviews, so holding off for now.

 **Watching Lately:** Currently doing a binge re-watch of The Big Bang Theory as my background watching, I'm up to season 7 at the moment.
 I think the show holds up better than some of its contemporaries such as How I Met Your Mother.
 I know the geek portrayals can be a bit exaggerated or patronizing, so a lot of geeks don't like it, but for me it's fine.
 I'm thinking of doing a bad comic book movie marathon sometime this month, covering the ones I didn't bother watching, stuff like Ben Affleck Daredevil, Michael B Jordan Fantastic Four, and the recently released New Mutants.
 We'll see if I get around to it.